tarponjargon/webpack-bootstrap-flask/README.md

 <a  name="architecture"></a>
 ## Architecture

-The setup of the back-end is fairly straightforward Flask, with routes and templates in the standard locations.
+The setup of the back-end is fairly straightforward Flask living in [`flask_app`](https://github.com/tarponjargon/webpack-bootstrap-flask/tree/master/flask_app), with routes and templates in the standard locations.
 Similarly, the front-end is in a standard "Javascript project" format, with app code living in `src` and npm packages in `node_modules`.

 *(This is where somewhat merited complaints about modern web applications being overly complex kick in :D)*

-When webpack builds assets, it places them in `flask_app/assets`  *and* writes `<script>` and `<link>` tags to `flask_app/templates/assets.inc`, which Flask then includes in the `<head>` of the base template.
+When webpack builds assets, it outputted files them in `flask_app/assets` *rather than* the traditional `dist` (directory and contents are automatically created).

+[HTMLWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) uses the template [`src/assets.inc`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/assets.inc) to generate and output `flask_app/templates/assets.inc`, which contains `<script>` and `<link>` tags pointing to the outputted webpack assets.
+Flask then includes in the `<head>` of the base template.
 That is how Flask is "aware" of the core assets webpack builds, and can serve them in the HTML.

 example of a webpack-generated `assets.inc` file's contents:

 	<script defer="defer" src="/assets/app.f13cf3a4ed3464457be4.js?f13cf3a4ed3464457be4"></script><link href="/assets/app.f13cf3a4ed3464457be4.css?f13cf3a4ed3464457be4" rel="stylesheet">

 Webpack compiles all of the css into `app.[fingerprint].css`, and "core" JS (shared across all routes) into `app.[fingerprint].js`.
-So for example, if you have a JS widget in the header (this site uses "favorites"), since that appears on every view, that JS needs to be in the core application loaded for every page view.
+So for example, if you have a JS widget in the header (this site uses "favorites"), since that appears globally, that JS needs to be in the core application loaded for every route.

+### Code Splitting

 Each route can also have its own "controller", a JS module that is specific to that view.
 So for example `/contact` has a corresponding JS controller [`src/js/views/Contact.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/views/Contact.js) that is loaded *only* for that route and handles form submission/error handling, etc.

  Webpack handles all the requisite code-splitting and module loading, but you have to specify *how* to split the code so that the browser loads the appropriate JS at the appropriate time.
 This is done in [`src/routes.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/routes.js).

-You add a block for each route (though you can use any condition, like existence of a DOM element), and it will dynamically load the corresponding module(s) ("chunks").
+You add a block for each route, and it will dynamically load the corresponding module(s) ("chunks").
 The [webpackPrefetch](https://webpack.js.org/guides/code-splitting/) magic comments handle adding the `prefetch` resource hints to the DOM, so the browser will lazily load and cache the entire app on the first load.

-So yes, adding routes does indeed require several steps:
+The conditions for dynamic module/chunk loading doesn't *have* to be by route.
+You can load multiple chunks per page view by adding a condition (for example, existence of a DOM element) to [`src/routes.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/routes.js).

+The "cost" of this setup is that there are several steps to creating routes:
 1. Add route to [`flask_app/views.py`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/flask_app/routes/views.py)
-2. Add template for route to `flask_app/templates`
+2. Add template for route to [`flask_app/templates`](https://github.com/tarponjargon/webpack-bootstrap-flask/tree/master/flask_app/templates)
-3. Add a Javascript controller for the route (if necessary) to `src/js/views`
+3. Add a Javascript controller for the route (if desired) to [`src/js/views`](https://github.com/tarponjargon/webpack-bootstrap-flask/tree/master/src/js/views)
 4. Tell the Front-end application when to load the controller in [`src/js/routes.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/routes.js)

-It's not like the days when you'd FTP a HTML file to a server directory and you're done!
+It's not like the days when you'd FTP files to server directories and you're done.
 <a  name="installation"></a>
 ## Installation